How can I

 - Pay online through your financial institutions website.
 Login to your financial institutions website to make the payment.
 Contact them if you are not sure how to do this.

-your roll number when setting up the bill payment account.
+your roll number for tax payments when setting up the bill payment account.
+Use your utility account number for water bills.

 - For this service we have partnered with Manitoba Credit Unions, RBC, Scotia Bank Group, BMO, CIBC, TD Canada Trust.